Easy Instant Pot Moroccan Chicken

 • In a small bowl, mix the spices: smoked paprika, turmeric, cumin, salt, and pepper.

-• Pat dry the meat and coat with the spice rub evenly on all sides.
+• Pat the meat dry, then coat it with the spice rub, evenly on all sides.
 Set aside.

 • Press SAUTE mode on the Instant Pot.